 To destroy pathogens, compost must reach 145 F and maintain that temperature for several days.
 However, there is no guarantee that even a well-managed home compost pile will kill all bacteria and parasites.

 Never use compost from pet waste on food crops or where small children play.
 The USDA’s Fairbanks study developed detailed guidelines for safely composting dog waste at home.
 They found that such a system required at least 10 dogs.

 But what if you don’t have a team of sled dogs?
 Proceed with caution when it comes to commercially available home pet waste composting systems.
 Many of them are too small to generate sufficient heat to kill pathogens; some are more like small septic systems than composters.
 Most of the available information about these products is provided by the manufacturers, who often talk about the general benefits of composting without providing specific safety information about the product.

 Are you aware of studies showing whether home pet waste composting kits are green or greenwashed?
-Please share that information with the community in the Earthling Forum.
+Please share that information.

 Feature image: sianbuckler, Pixabay